camunda/camunda-docs/docs/apis-tools/frontend-development/introduction-to-task-applications.md

 ### Processes page

-The processes page lists all processes that are available to the logged in user, and allows the user to start a process from there.
+The **Processes** page lists all processes available to the logged in user, and allows the user to start a process from there.

 <img src={TasklistProcessesImg} style={{width: 800}} alt="Processes page in Tasklist" />

 Potential extensions are dependent on your use case.
 You can consider grouping processes by apps, domains, or teams, showing a process history, or adding a list of open process instances or cases.

-Learn more about the processes page in the [Tasklist documentation](/components/tasklist/userguide/starting-processes.md).
+Learn more about the **Processes** page in the [Tasklist documentation](/components/tasklist/userguide/starting-processes.md).

 <!-- TODO move this to "concepts" -->

 ## Task lifecycle

 Every task follows a task lifecycle.
-In the typical task lifecycle, a task can be **created**, but not yet assigned, it can have **candidates** to work on, it can be **assigned** and ready to work, it can be **delegated** to another user, or it can be **completed** or **canceled**.
+In the typical task lifecycle, a task can:

+- Be **created**, but not yet assigned
+- Have **candidates** to work on
+- Be **assigned** and ready to work
+- Be **delegated** to another user
+- Be **completed** or **canceled**

 Before you create your task application, you should be clear about which task lifecycle is suitable for your use case.

 <img src={TaskLifecycleImg} className={styles.noShadow} style={{width: 800}} alt="Task lifecycle" />

 The lifecycle of human tasks is mostly a generic issue.
-There is no need to model common aspects into all your processes, if often makes models unreadable.
+There is no need to model common aspects into all your processes, as this often makes models unreadable.
 Use Camunda task management features or implement your requirements in a generic way.

 <img src={TaskAssignmentImg} className={styles.noShadow} style={{width: 600}} alt="Task assignment in group and personal queues" />

 Every task can be assigned to either a group of people, or a specific individual.
 An individual can **claim** a task, indicating that they are picking the task from the pool (to avoid multiple people working on the same task).

-As a general rule, you should assign human tasks in your business process to groups of people instead of specific individuals—this avoids bottlenecks (such as high workloads on single individuals or employees being on sick leave) and can greatly improve your process performance.
+As a general rule, you should assign human tasks in your business process to groups of people instead of specific individuals.
+This avoids bottlenecks (such as high workloads on single individuals or employees being on sick leave) and can greatly improve your process performance.

 In the [XML of a user task](/components/modeler/bpmn/user-tasks/user-tasks.md#xml-representations), this is represented as follows: